-Dr. Rachel Terry is a Postdoctoral Fellow specializing in evidence-based treatments for anxiety, mood, and disruptive behavior disorders.
+Dr. Rachel Terry is a licensed clinical psychologist specializing in evidence-based treatments for anxiety, mood, and disruptive behavior disorders.
 Dr. Terry provides treatment through individual therapy, group therapy, family therapy, and parent training.
 She approaches her patients with warmth, empathy, enthusiasm, and persistence to help them reach their goals.
 Dr. Terry is passionate about tailoring evidence-based treatments to each patient’s specific needs, interests, and learning style.
 She empowers her patients to become experts in managing their difficulties, providing them with the skills and confidence they need to face future events on their own.

 Dr. Terry completed her masters in School Psychology and her doctorate in Clinical Psychology at Yeshiva University in New York.
 Prior to graduate school, Dr. Terry graduated with honors in Psychology from Barnard College at Columbia University.
 After college, she gained experience providing support services to children and families impacted by significant medical difficulties.
 Dr. Terry’s research focused on disseminating and implementing evidence-based mental health treatments within clinical and school settings.
 She completed her pre-doctoral internship at Montefiore Medical Center in New York, where she received specialized training in Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) for children, adolescents, and adults.